-Throughout the process, the group will meet with American artists and local experts in the fields of directing, video art, characters design and more.
-The participants will learn stop motion animation technique, which can serve as a platform for presenting alternative reality and dreams, and use it for creating video clips.
+Throughout the process, the group will meet with American artists and local experts in the fields of directing, video art, characters design, and more.
+The participants will learn stop-motion animation techniques, which can serve as a platform for presenting alternative reality and dreams and use it for creating video clips.

 In addition, the participants will work with System Ali, a multilingual Hip Hop ensemble, who will train the teens in writing, composing, and working with texts.
 At the end of the workshop, the group will record with the teens the songs they have created in the process.